sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 5
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A GNU implementation of Scheme for application extensibility
+Short desc    : A GNU implementation of Scheme for application extensibility
 URL          : http://www.gnu.org/software/guile/
-Лицензия     : LGPLv3+
+License      : LGPLv3+
-Описание     : GUILE (GNU's Ubiquitous Intelligent Language for Extension) is a library
+Descript     : GUILE (GNU's Ubiquitous Intelligent Language for Extension) is a library
              : implementation of the Scheme programming language, written in C.  GUILE
              : provides a machine-independent execution platform that can be linked in
              : as a library during the building of extensible programs.